fabianmichael/kirby-markdown-field/README.md

 - CodeMirror 6 is still in beta.
 Its API might still be subject to minor changes, so this plugin will not reach a stable version until CodeMirror 6 does.
 - Size options are not implemented yet
+- Active state of toolbar buttons is broken at the moment
+- Format toggling does not work yet

 Enhanced, extensible Markdown field for Kirby CMS.
 Version 2!